kreyson999/kreyson999/README.md

 ## 👀 Who are you?

-I'm 16 (almost 17) years old Front-End developer.
+I'm 17 years old Front-End developer.
 I live in Poland and i'm in the 2. grade of technical school in the IT profile.
 I love building websites and learning new things.
 I put 100% of my heart into every project i'm doing.